An intuitive UI coupled with automated email alerts make it easy for non-technical users to create and monitor integrations while escalating errors.

-Pre packaged templates for non-technical users can be downloaded from Squiz Marketplace.
+Pre-packaged templates for non-technical users can be downloaded from Squiz Marketplace.
 Simply select the Recipe, add to Squiz Connect and they're ready to go.
-Like any recipe, you can add your own flavour by customising them if you need them to work in a specific way before or after deployment.
+Like any recipe, you can add your own flavor by customizing them if you need them to work in a specific way before or after deployment.

-These prebuilt mini applications connect third party systems though an API, without the need for new code.
+These prebuilt mini-applications connect third-party systems through an API, without the need for new code.
 Like building blocks, they can be pieced together and with Branded Connectors to build custom integrations.

 There was a time, back when customer experience (CX) platforms were still considered ‘emerging’ technologies, that certain vendors tried to sell the ‘single vendor, single customer view’ dream.